 When trying to understand this science, you’ll come across an ingredient that can be a head-scratcher: malt.

-It’s a little bit of everywhere – in barley malt syrup, malt-added flour, diastatic malt – but is it important to bread making, or can you pass it by?
+There seems to be a little bit everywhere – in barley malt syrup, malt-added flour, diastatic malt – but is it important to bread making, or can you pass it by?

 What is Malt?